ArctosDB/documentation-wiki/_how_to/How-to-Search-for-Specimens.markdown

 ### Spatial

 Spatial Search provides spatial tools which consider both asserted and derived data.
 A (very) brief overview of Arctos is necessary to understand how these tools function.
 * Each record in Arctos has zero or more "place assertions," which may range from 'we do not know' to complex spatial assertions.
+* Assertions may or may not be to the most precise geography.
+A collection might choose to use COUNTRY or COUNTRY, STATE, COUNTY.
+* Assertions may or may not be to the correct geography.
+Geography spatial data may encompass, intersect, or entirely avoid the corresponding locality assertion.

 ## Date/Collector